 The bite of females contains a neurotoxin that can cause severe health problems, and at the extreme end, death.

 Symptoms appear about an hour after the initial bite and can include nausea, shortness of breath and chest or abdominal pains.
 Anyone suspected of being bitten should immediately seek medical attention.

 Latrodectus species typically live in and around residential areas, predominantly in the southern half of the United States, although the range of both the Northern and Western species extends into Canada.
 With legs extended, widow spiders can measure up to an inch and one-half in length.
 Any corner of a wood pile, basement or porch provides sufficient space for the female to build a tangled looking, untidy web.

 The traditional description of female widows begins and ends with their dark black bodies and red hour glass marking on the underside of the abdomen.

 Yellow Sac Spider

-The Yellow Sac Spider or Longlegged Sac Spider (genus Cheiracanthium, family Miturgidae) fits one rung below the spiders of medical importance category that is often reserved for the Black Widow, Hobo Spider and Brown Recluse spider.
+The Yellow Sac Spider or Longlegged Sac Spider (genus Cheiracanthium, family Miturgidae) fits one rung below the poisonous spiders category that is often reserved for the Black Widow, Hobo Spider and Brown Recluse spider.